+The exact number of required personnel may change depending on the Event Management Plan, the Safety management Plan and event risk profile.
 For example, the current Covid19 event plans for behind closed doors matches and the anticipated lower capacity events from October 2020.

 Please state any variations to the day rates that would apply for different event times (e.g. evening events).

 The Contractor will comply with all reasonable requests of London Stadium in coordinating activities of themselves and others involved in arranging events.

-The Contractor must work for an appropriate period around Events in line with the Event Management plans.
+The Contractor must work for an appropriate period around Events in line with the Event Management plan and the Safety management Plan.

 The Contractor is to ensure they do not hinder, obstruct, damage or affect work by others.